CANADA FX DEBT-C$ rises to one-week high on strong investment data

 ----------------------------------------------------------- This Diary is filed daily. ** Indicates new events ----------------------------------------------------------- SATURDAY, APRIL 8

-* C$ at C$1.0432 vs US$, or 95.86 U.S. cents * Foreign investors buy C$8.36 bln of Canadian securities * Bond yields higher across the maturity curve By Leah Schnurr TORONTO, Nov 18 The Canadian dollar touched a one-week high against the greenback on Monday after data showed foreign demand for Canadian securities surged in September, and as markets were encouraged by economic and social reforms announced by China.
-Foreign investment in Canadian securities strengthened in September with purchases of stocks rising to the highest level since September 2009.
-Nonresidents picked up C$8.36 billion ($8.04 billion) worth of securities overall in September, the highest inflow in five months and up from a C$2.08 billion investment the previous month.
+* C$ at C$1.0417 vs US$, or 95.99 U.S. cents * Foreign investors buy C$8.36 bln in Canadian securities * Bond yields high across the maturity curve By Leah Schnurr TORONTO, Nov 18 The Canadian dollar strengthened to a one-week high against the greenback on Monday after data showed foreign demand for Canadian securities surged in September, and as markets were encouraged by economic and social reforms announced by China.
+Foreign investment in Canadian securities strengthened, incuding acquisitions of stocks which rose to the highest level since September 2009.
+Non-residents picked up C$8.36 billion ($8.04 billion) worth of overall securities in September, the highest inflow in five months and up from the C$2.08 billion investment the previous month.
 "An overall strong investment climate in Canada will garner loonie strength and have more people investing in Canada over the longer term," said Scott Smith, senior market analyst at Cambridge Mercantile Group in Calgary.
-The loonie's session peak was C$1.0414, its highest level in more than a week, but it trimmed some of those gains to end the North American session at C$1.0432 to the greenback, or 95.86 U.S. cents, stronger than Friday's close of C$1.0447, or 95.72 U.S. cents.
-The currency also got a boost from increased risk appetite after China unveiled its boldest set of economic and social reforms in nearly three decades late last week.
-Analysts said the moves suggest greater liberalization for the world's second-largest economy.
-"It just sets the stage for a more positive economic growth outlook for China," said Gareth Sylvester, director at Klarity FX in San Francisco.
-The loonie will likely trade in a range between C$1.0390 and C$1.05 this week, Sylvester said.
-The Canadian currency had little reaction to comments from Bank of Canada Senior Deputy Governor Tiff Macklem that the financial reform agenda pursued by the Group of 20 economies has reduced the risk of financial collapse.
-Macklem did not provide any guidance on the Bank of Canada's monetary policy or on the outlook for the economy.
-Canadian bond yields were higher across the maturity curve, with the two-year bond up 2-1/2 Canadian cents to yield 1.104 percent, while the benchmark 10-year bond rose 35 Canadian cents to yield 2.521 percent.
+The loonie hit a session peak of C$1.0414 shortly after the data was released, the currency's highest level in more than a week.
+The Canadian dollar was last at C$1.0417 to the greenback, or 95.99 U.S. cents, compared to Friday's close of C$1.0447, or 95.72 U.S. cents.
+The currency also followed global markets higher as China unveiled its boldest set of economic and social reforms in nearly three decades late last week.
+Analysts said the moves suggested greater liberalization for the world's second-largest economy.
+"A lot more decisions are going to be made in the future with free market intentions in mind, so there's going to be a lot more access to capital and the free markets are going to determine how resources are allocated," said Smith.
+The loonie should move in a range between C$1.0385 and C$1.0450 for the session, said Smith.
+Investors will also be watching for comments from Bank of Canada Senior Deputy Governor Tiff Macklem later in the morning.
+Canadian bond yields were higher across the maturity curve, with the two-year bond up half a Canadian cent to yield 1.114 percent, while the benchmark 10-year bond rose 4 Canadian cents to yield 2.560 percent.

 ----------------------------------------------------------- This Diary is filed daily. ** Indicates new events ----------------------------------------------------------- SATURDAY, APRIL 8